 HSBC Group has long recognised the importance of a strong risk culture, the fostering of which is a key responsibility of senior executives.
-HSBC's risk culture is reinforced by HSBC Values and the Global Standards programme.
+HSBC's risk culture is reinforced by HSBC Values.
 It is instrumental in aligning the behaviours of individuals with the attitude to assuming and managing risk, which helps to ensure that the risk profile remains in line with HSBC's risk appetite.
+The fostering of a strong culture is a key responsibility of our senior executives.